How to Visit Colleges

 You'll find plenty of your own questions to ask, too!

-And if you'd like a little help tracking schools, download my College Selection Worksheet.
+And if you'd like a little help tracking schools, grab a copy of my book, How to Pay for College, and download the College Selection Worksheet.

 Happy trails!